guber25/ArabicPeninsulaCars/README.md

 # Arabic Peninsula Car Analysis
 This is the repo for the statistical learning individual project.
-The aim is to understand which are the variables that most influence the price of cars in so similar yet different countries, like the ones in the Arabic peninsula.
+The aim is to understand which are the variables that most influence car prices in the Arabic peninsula's countries and if we can make some interesting inference 📈

-The analysis consists by supervised and unsupervised statistical learning models, in particular I used regression trees and random forest, with a very nice code, if I have to be honest.
-I haven't still decided which model to do for unsupervised, probably the PCA but I'll see and I will keep you updated :D
+The analysis is divided in two main parts:
+- In the first, I subsetted the dataset into six, creating one dataset for each country.
+In this way I was able to analyse the prices country-per-country, which would have allowed me to see any difference between countries, namely if in certain nations there are variables that have a greater weight in the determination of the price.
+For instance this analysis may generate results like: "Saudis value more speed than Omani", thus fast cars will be sold at a higher price in Saudi Arabia compared with the one of Oman.
+- In the second, I analysed the original dataset to see whether the variable country was - or not - a crucial factor in the determination of the price.
+This analysis can generate results like: "given a specific car, its price in Qatar is higher than in Bahrain just because it is sold in Qatar".

+To conduct the afore mentioned analyses, I implemented robust regression, regression trees and random forest on both the original dataset and on the dimensionality reduced one obtained by applying the Principal Component Analysis (PCA).

-Feel free to look at the code and give me feedback of any type.
-I will provide also an R version of the file and an html markdown R file so that you can see all the analysis even if you do not have R installed.
+Feel free to look at the R code and to give me any feedback.
+It is also available an html version of the code with all the results attached together with some comments.
+It is also available a report in which I deeply explain what I did and interpret the result 💻

 The data is taken from the Kaggle dataset "Cars in the middle east": https://www.kaggle.com/datasets/bushnag/cars-in-the-middle-east.